SamuraiDangyo/Eucalyptus/README.md

 ## Eucalyptus
-KPK Bitbases For Chess Engines
+KPK Bitbases Generator

 ## Tech
-Eucalyptus KPK Bitbases tells whether a position is draw or not.
+Eucalyptus KPK Bitbases tells whether a position is a draw or not.
 Nothing else.

-Import generated files into your engine and you are ready to go.
+Import generated KPK Bitbases into your engine and you are ready to go.

 Use makefile to generate needed bitbases.

 ## License
-Eucalyptus, KPK Bitbases For Chess Engines
+Eucalyptus, KPK Bitbases Generator

 Eucalyptus is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by